MichaelRechenberg/TastyTradeTakeHomeAssessment/README.md

 ## Running the application

-Once the dependencies are installed, you can run
+Once the dependencies are installed, you can run the following command from the tasty-trade-assessment/ folder
 > pnpm run dev

 This will start a local webserver serving up the application.